 Data were analysed using SPSS®.
-Heterogeneity of clinicopathological characteristics between those diagnosed with unifocal disease and those diagnosed with multifocal disease were compared using 2.
+Heterogeneity of clinicopathological characteristics between those diagnosed with unifocal disease and those diagnosed with MF/MC disease were compared using 2.
 Mean age and tumour size between groups was compared using t-test.
 Binary logistic regression was performed to calculate the unadjusted odds ratio (OR) of developing multifocal disease in patients with BRCA2-associated breast cancer versus those with BRCA1-associated breast cancer.
 Thereafter, adjusted OR was calculated using a manually controlled backward stepwise elimination approach[12].
 Potentially confounding variables with a biological association to breast cancer were entered into the regression model and sequentially removed until only those with statistical significance remained.
+Survival estimates were carried out using the Kaplan-Meier method.
 A p value of <0.05 indicates significance at the 95% confidence interval throughout.
-Institutional approval was granted by the Belfast Health and Social Care Trust (Ref: 5805).[13][14]
+Institutional approval was granted by the Belfast Health and Social Care Trust (Ref: 5805).
+Ethical approval for the POSH study was granted in 2000 (MREC 00/6/69).

 Results

+Northern Ireland BRCA1/2 cohort

 90 (42.7%) women had a BRCA1 mutation and 121 (57.3%) a BRCA2 mutation.
-Mean age at diagnosis was 45 years (range: 25-77 years) with a lower mean age at diagnosis for multifocal tumours compared with unifocal tumours (43 vs. 46 years) (p=0.109).
-Mean tumour size was 24mm (range: 2-150mm) with no significant difference in mean size between the largest multifocal tumour foci and unifocal tumours (24.8mm vs. 23.2mm) (p=0.587).
-There were 52 diagnoses of multifocal disease and 159 diagnoses of unifocal disease.
-Prevalence of multifocal disease was 13.3% in BRCA1 mutation carriers and 33.1% in BRCA2 mutation carriers.
-Therefore, prevalence of multifocal disease in BRCA2 carriers was 2.5-fold greater than BRCA1 carriers (p=0.001).
+Mean age at diagnosis was 45 years (range: 25-77 years) with a lower mean age at diagnosis for MF/MC tumours compared with unifocal tumours (43 vs. 46 years) (p=0.109).
+Mean tumour size was 24mm (range: 2-150mm) with no significant difference in mean size between the largest MF/MC tumour foci and unifocal tumours (24.8mm vs. 23.2mm) (p=0.587).
+There were 52 diagnoses of MF/MC disease and 159 diagnoses of unifocal disease.
+Prevalence of MF/MC disease was 13.3% in BRCA1 mutation carriers and 33.1% in BRCA2 mutation carriers.
+Therefore, prevalence of MF/MC disease in BRCA2 carriers was 2.5-fold greater than BRCA1 carriers (p=0.001).
 Clinicopathological findings are documented in Table 1.
-The majority of multifocal and unifocal tumours were invasive ductal carcinomas (86.5% and 96.2% respectively), grade III (73.6% and 63.5% respectively), and HER2-negative (75.0% and 73.6% respectively).
-Additionally, BRCA1/2 carriers with multifocal disease were more likely to be oestrogen receptor positive than negative (75.0% vs. 45.9%) (p=0.001).[13]
+The majority of MF/MC and unifocal tumours were invasive ductal carcinomas (86.5% and 96.2% respectively), grade III (73.6% and 63.5% respectively), and HER2-negative (75.0% and 73.6% respectively).
+Additionally, BRCA1/2 carriers with MF/MC disease were more likely to be oestrogen receptor positive than negative (75.0% vs. 45.9%) (p=0.001).
+Furthermore, it is known that invasive lobular carcinoma (ILC) is seen more frequently in BRCA2 than BRCA1 mutation carriers [13].
+We therefore excluded the 9 cases of ILC in this cohort (7 BRCA2 mutation carriers and 2 BRCA1 mutation carriers), and repeated the analysis including invasive ductal carcinoma alone, showing that multifocality/multicentricity remained significantly higher in BRCA2 versus BRCA1 mutation carriers when cases of ILC were excluded (p=0.001).